simalexan/api-lambda-send-email-ses/README.md

 This is a serverless component consisting of:

-- an Api Gateway with a POST `/send` endpoint, that accepts three parameters `toEmails`, `subject`,`message`.
+- an Api Gateway with a POST `/send` endpoint, that requires three parameters: `toEmails`, `subject`,`message`.
+It also accepts two optional ones: `ccEmails` and `replyToEmails`.
-- a Lambda that sends an email to one or multiple specified addresses.
+- a Lambda that sends an email to one or more specified email addresses.
 Also, depending if the `message` is in a Text or HTML format, it will send it in either of those formats.
-The `toEmails` parameter must be of Array type.
+The `toEmails`,`ccEmails`, and `replyToEmails` parameters must be of Array type.

 It's a Nuts & Bolts application component for AWS Serverless Application Repository.

-## Deployment Paramters
+## Deployment Parameters

 This component has two CloudFormation deployment parameters: